Bricktech2000/Notes/notes/bond.md

 **properties**

-- results in the formation of ionic solids such as crystals
+- result in the formation of ionic solids such as crystals
 - very stable, high melting points, boiling points, rigid
 - they cleave along a line
 - often very soluble in polar solvents such as water